codeandfire/pmspeeches/README.md

 for this.

 (A few files may not get placed into either of the `en` or `hi` directories.
 These are typically empty files: delete them.)

+### Exploration

+To get some basic insights from this dataset, take a look at the file `exploration.md`.